M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Vault-Reference/index.md

 Additionally, the `TaskProcessorJob` instance provided when processing an item in a job queue also contains a non-transactional vault reference.
 As with the permanent vault reference, this job vault reference should be used cautiously.
 Where transactionality is required, consider calling a [vault extension method](#vault-extension-methods) and move the vault interaction code into the vault extension method.

-Note that in [multi-server-mode]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Multi-Server-Mode) situations, the server which executes the vault extension method may not be the vault which called the vault extension method.
+Note that in [multi-server-mode]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Multi-Server-Mode) situations, the server which executes the vault extension method may not be the server which called the vault extension method.
 You must ensure that the only data needed by the vault extension method is available via extension method's input.
 {:.note.warning}

 ### Vault Extension Methods